tsathoqqua/limadocs/docs/source/documentation/LIMA_Domain_development.rst

       set_smell("The air is thick with the smell of decay and stagnant water.");
    }

-New additions:
+Explanation of the new code:

-   - Line 12, set a listen description if someone uses the 'listen' verb (`/cmds/verbs/listen.c`)
+   - Line 12: Adds a description for when someone uses the 'listen' verb (`/cmds/verbs/listen.c`).
-   - Line 13, set a smell description if someone uses the 'smell' verb (`/cmds/verbs/smell.c`)
+   - Line 13: Adds a description for when someone uses the 'smell' verb (`/cmds/verbs/smell.c`).

 **Exercise 3**

-   Update the room, go there, then use ``listen`` and ``smell`` to test the descriptions.
+   Update the room, go there, and test the ``listen`` and ``smell`` descriptions.

 .. note::

-   If you end up in Void at some point due to an error use the `wizz <../command/wizz.html>`_ command to go to the Wizard Lounge, then update the room and then `goto <../command/goto.html>`_ to go back to the swamp room.
+   If you end up in the Void due to an error, use the `wizz <../command/wizz.html>`_ command to go to the Wizard Lounge, update the room, and then ``goto`` back to the swamp.

-2.3 Adding details
+2.3 Adding Details
 ------------------
-Studying the description of the room it talks about trees, water, algae, sky, frog, insects, and mud.
+The room description mentions trees, water, algae, sky, frogs, insects, and mud, but if someone tries to ``look at water``, they’ll see:
-But doing ``look at water`` gives you:

     That doesn't seem to be possible.

-We need to add items to the room so we can detail some of these objects further.
-This is done via the ``add_item()`` function defined in rooms.
-Let us add some items to the room:
+To make these objects interactable, we need to add them as items using the ``add_item()`` function:

 .. code-block:: c
    :linenos: